-Communication makes covenants more effective for you
+Communication makes covenants work

-In those instances,and depending on the circumstances, lenders tend to be flexible.
-For example, in the event of a fast-growing business, a banker might be inclined to overlook a covenant violation in lieu of the prospect of having a “bigger, more profitable company to work with.”
+Another common pitfall occurs when a business grows rapidly, causing its debt-to-worth ratio to rise from buying new materials or incurring larger labor expenses.
+In those instances, lenders can be flexible.
+For example, with a fast-growing business, a banker may be able to overlook a covenant violation for the prospect of having a larger, more profitable business to work with.

 Keep in close contact with your lender if you think a covenant may be breached.

 Covenants are typically set quarterly to keep them from being triggered by monthly variation.
 Depending on the circumstances, covenants are usually set high enough, so that the borrower has some flexibility.